linnabraham/astropython/README.md

 # Astro-Python Course

 The entire course is divided into 4 sections.
++ Python Preliminaries
++ Fundamentals of Python
++ Fundamentals of Data Analysis in Astronomy
++ Final Project

 More details about each section and the learning outcomes from each can be found below.

+## Course Syllabus
+The course involves learning and mastering python as well as learning some fundamentals  of astronomy and machine learning.
+The course is designed for a duration of 12 weeks (3 months) spread out over a 24 week (6 month) period.

+Students will start by learning the basics of python.
+And then move on to learn about public data sets in astronomy and the tools required for data analysis.
+Students have a choice to explore problems using image data or time-series data.
+Depending on their choice they may need to learn more advanced libraries in python.
+Students that have successfully completed these investigations can opt to do a machine-learning project.

-Find the [syllabus](syllabus.md) for the course here.
+Find the complete [syllabus](syllabus.md) for the course here.

+## Course Description and Objectives
 + Python preliminary
 	+ Mostly instruction and hands-on
 	+ Course objectives: